Single Round-trip Hierarchical ORAM via Succinct Indices: Introduction

-The original formulation of the ORAM problem \cite{goldreich1996software} has two constraints: (1) client memory is restricted to $\mathcal{O}(1)$ data blocks; and (2) server-side computation is forbidden.
-Under these constraints there exists a logarithmic lower bound for the bandwidth overhead~\cite{larsen2018yes} and optimality has been achieved by a class of solutions known as Hierarchical ORAMs (\hierarchical) \cite{asharov2020optorama,asharov2021oblivious}.
-The \hierarchical was first introduced by Goldreich \textit{et al.} \cite{goldreich1996software} and has enjoyed a long line of improvements \cite{chan2017oblivious,kushilevitz2012security,lu2013distributed,goodrich2011privacy,goodrich2012privacy,patel2018panorama,pinkas2010oblivious,williams2012single} and variations \cite{boneh2011remote,fletcher2015bucket,nagarajan2019rho} over the past two decades.
-However, these constructions have poor \textit{concrete}\footnote{Throughout this work ``concrete'' refers to the \textit{exact} bandwidth cost, unobscured by complexity notation.} bandwidth performance and have not been adopted in practice.
-Further, the processes of rebuilding and shuffling the servers contents are often complex and have been shown to be error prone \cite{hemenway2021alibi}.
+A class of solutions known as Hierarchical ORAMs (\hierarchical) \cite{asharov2020optorama,asharov2021oblivious} has achieved optimality in terms of bandwidth.
+The \hierarchical was first introduced by Goldreich and Ostrovsky \cite{goldreich1996software} and has enjoyed a long line of improvements \cite{chan2017oblivious,kushilevitz2012security,lu2013distributed,goodrich2011privacy,goodrich2012privacy,patel2018panorama,pinkas2010oblivious,williams2012single} and variations \cite{boneh2011remote,fletcher2015bucket,nagarajan2019rho} over the past two decades.
+However, these constructions have poor \textit{concrete}\footnote{Throughout this work ``concrete'' refers to the actual bandwidth cost, unobscured by complexity notation. } bandwidth performance and require multiple round-trips of communication per access.
+As a result, they have not been adopted in practice.
+Further, the processes of rebuilding and shuffling the server's contents are often complex and have been shown to be error prone \cite{hemenway2021alibi,kushilevitz2012security}.

-There are many scenarios where neither of the problem constraints are realistic, and a relaxation of the problem has led to the emergence of ORAMs with improved concrete bandwidth and latency performance.
-For example, a small client, that accommodates only~$\mathcal{O}(1)$ blocks, cannot store information on \textit{where} a targeted block is located at the server. {Recall that blocks are periodically shuffled to help obfuscate the access pattern.} Thus a large amount of communication between the client and the server is required to locate the block, without revealing this location to the adversary. \textit{Increasing} the amount of metadata stored at the client can alleviate the interactive components of client-server communication and, consequently, reduce both the bandwidth overhead and the number of round-trips per access~\cite{dautrich2014burst,ren2014ring}.
-Client memory is therefore engaged in a key trade-off with bandwidth and latency.

-In a similar vein, our work seeks to extend \hierarchical beyond its theoretical status {while relaxing only the first constraint --- allowing client memory larger than $O(1)$ blocks.} We construct a novel \hierarchical protocol, \rankoram, that stores additional metadata at the client.
-The cost of the metadata is small when compared to the size of the outsourced database (\textit{e.g.,} $290$MB for a $17.5$TB database).
-The protocol exploits this metadata to improve the concrete bandwidth performance and latency against existing \hierarchical schemes (see Table \ref{tab:hierarchical}). {Importantly, \rankoram is the first \hierarchical that performs single-round access without the help of server-side computation.}

-\paragraph{\rankoram} A \hierarchical distributes the outsourced data across levels that increase exponentially in size.
-More-recently accessed data blocks are located in the smaller levels and less-recently accessed blocks are gradually moved into the larger levels.
-Each level is implemented as an oblivious hash table, influencing the efficiency of a \hierarchical.
-State-of-the-art oblivious cuckoo hash tables~ lead to optimality \cite{asharov2020optimal,asharov2021oblivious}.